ddan4/Gravity-DAO-INFO/wg-docs/Gravity-WG-Manifesto_06-2021.md

 # Gravity Manifesto

+> Explain what is pushing us apart so Gravity can bring us back together.

+_WG lead: Juan Carlos_

+---

+Note!
+[The Working Group Manifesto is a live document](https://docs.google.com/document/d/1yrEcPoOW8Q1qDE-YWWF0MhXlcvpiMk0jmdQx25nfZ6k/edit), as the working group evolves (e.g. people join the working group) this document should be updated to reflect these changes.
+This is important so that there is an updated single source of truth for onboarding new working group members.

+---

+(The working group lead is expected to keep the document up to date.)

+## Contents
 - [What goals would you like to achieve with this working group?](#what-goals-would-you-like-to-achieve-with-this-working-group)
   - [This working group:](#this-working-group)
 - [How will these derivables be addressed](#how-will-these-derivables-be-addressed)